 What Is a Bachelor of Arts in Early Childhood Education?

-A bachelor’s degree in Early Childhood Education will prepare you for a career as an advocate and mentor for children in their earliest stages of learning – primarily between birth and third grade.
+A bachelor’s degree in early childhood education will prepare you for a career as an advocate and mentor for children in their earliest stages of learning – primarily between birth and third grade.
 Early childhood education is an essential component of human development and can have a positive influence on cognitive, social-emotional, language, and motor development.
 Research shows that 90% of a child’s brain is developed by age five, and children in ECE programs have a greater chance of graduating high school and a lesser chance of placement in special education programs

 The National Forum on Early Childhood Policy and Programs agrees, finding that high-quality ECE can yield a significant return on investment; and the earlier the investment is made, the higher the returns.
 That’s not only driving the demand for updated curriculum and in-school resources, but also the need to place qualified, degree-holding educators in the classroom.